-- There’s still no management dashboard showing the state of the enterprise IT estate – be it critical events, or governance, risk, and compliance (GRC).
+- There’s still no management dashboard showing the state of the enterprise IT estate – be it critical events, or governance, risk management, and compliance (GRC).

 A little like continuing to suffer with incidents because of a lack of incident management investment, IT departments can’t see that taking the time to get to the root of their issues is what is needed, not applying Band-Aids that involve support staff working 25-hours overtime each weekend.

 Isolating the Common Enterprise IT Issue Themes

 Of course, there are probably more, but here are five of the most common root causes of enterprise IT issues:

 - Service ignorance.
 No-one in the enterprise IT organization actually knows what services they provide to the business.